We Analyzed the Future Direction of Inpixon (INPX), Here is What We Found

 INPX’s Market Performance

-INPX stocks went up by 0.39% for the week, with a monthly drop of -23.09% and a quarterly performance of -23.81%, while its annual performance rate touched -33.72%.
-The volatility ratio for the week stands at 5.85% while the volatility levels for the past 30 days are set at 4.86% for Inpixon.
-The simple moving average for the period of the last 20 days is -10.49% for INPX stocks with a simple moving average of -29.55% for the last 200 days.
+INPX stocks went down by -6.64% for the week, with a monthly drop of -22.52% and a quarterly performance of -26.11%, while its annual performance rate touched -30.49%.
+The volatility ratio for the week stands at 6.28% while the volatility levels for the past 30 days are set at 5.40% for Inpixon.
+The simple moving average for the period of the last 20 days is -10.47% for INPX stocks with a simple moving average of -33.86% for the last 200 days.

-During the last 5 trading sessions, INPX rose by +0.39%, which changed the moving average for the period of 200-days by -20.08% in comparison to the 20-day moving average, which settled at $0.9000.
-In addition, Inpixon saw -20.08% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, INPX fell by -6.64%, which changed the moving average for the period of 200-days by -26.82% in comparison to the 20-day moving average, which settled at $0.8398.
+In addition, Inpixon saw -25.38% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for INPX